 University of Lodz

 Prof. Barbara Klajnert-Maculewicz's group concentrates on using different nanosystems (especially dendrimers) as drug carriers in cancer therapies.
-We are studying complexes with photosensitizers used in photodynamic therapy, complexes with nucleotide analogues, and conjugates with anticancer drugs and monoclonal antibody.
+We are studying complexes with photosensitizers used in photodynamic therapy, complexes with nucleotide analogs, and conjugates with anticancer drugs and monoclonal antibodies.
 We possess cell culture laboratory with access to flow cytometer and confocal microscope, and biophysical laboratory equipped with spectrofluorimeters, CD spectrometer, zeta-sizer).

 Dr. Ivana Vinković Vrček (email@example.com)

 Analytical Toxicology and Mineral Metabolism Unit